 - Barbell Catch

 The barbell catch is typically on top of a barbell support.
 This is where you drop the barbell bar so the barbell rests securely on a pair of catches.
-This barbell catch can also double as a handle for the dipping exercise ("dips"). - Barbell Supports
+This barbell catch can also double as a handle for the dipping exercise ("dips").

-The barbell support is that part of the rack or stand that holds the catch. - Safety Bars
+The barbell support is that part of the rack or stand that holds the catch.

 Also called safeties, safety rack or sometimes "pins" or "rods" when referring to a squat cage.
 This is the horizontal bar that self-spots a weightlifter.
 At exercise failure, the weightlifter can choose to simply drop the barbell on the horizontal rack rather than bring the barbell back to the catches.

 The rack tubings of the squat rack, when inserted into the posts, allow you to raise the whole squat rack assembly and adjust the squat rack's height.
 The rack tubing have level numbers that are spaced at 2 inches.
-They have holes along the length so you can set the squat rack's height on the post with a locking pin. - Posts
+They have holes along the length so you can set the squat rack's height on the post with a locking pin.

 Advantage of the Safety Squat Rack

-The best benefit of having a safety squat rack at home is the self-spotting feature of the safety bars.
-A huge majority of weightlifting accidents stem from the inability of the weightlifter to safely rack (or return) a heavy barbell to the bar catch.
-Some of these accidents occur in the Squats.
 After going to parallel (thighs parallel to the ground) or lower, the lifter may be forced to sit on the ground or fall on his knees.
 At this point, it is almost impossible to recover and injury is imminent.

 The presence of the safety bars self-spots the weightlifter in that he may choose to lower the bar on to the safety bars at the moment of failure.
 Thus, the safety bar ultimately protects the weightlifter from being pinned or crushed.